pmagaz/rextore/README.md

 [![Coverage Status](https://coveralls.io/repos/github/pmagaz/rextore/badge.svg?branch=master)](https://coveralls.io/github/pmagaz/rextore?branch=master)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-`Rextore` is a Reactive State container based in RxJs and inspired by Redux.
+`Rextore` is a Minimalistic Reactive State container based in RxJs and inspired by Redux & Redux-Observable.
+In Rextore everything is an Observable/Stream so your actions, reducers and middleware will be also Observables.

 ## Table of contents